sirrice/sirrice.github.io/index.md

 ---

+* Jun-2021: Looking forward to giving one of the keynotes at [SEA DATA](https://sea-data.ml/) at VLDB 2021 this summer!
 * Aug-2020: [For Highly Interactive Apps, Prediction Is Not Enough!](https://medium.com/thewulab/for-responsive-interactive-apps-prediction-is-not-enough-3188bc7b53db) is a blog post to introduce our Khameleon paper.
 Haneen also recorded a [short YouTube video summarizing our work](https://www.youtube.com/watch?v=oiU5xytHMm4).
 * Jul-2020: FLAWLESS VICTORY!
 Khameleon, our rethink of client-server communication for interactive applications will be presented at VLDB 2020!
 With Haneen Mohammed, Tracy Wei, and Ravi Netravali.
 This makes the sixth [mortal kombat-based system](./ninjas.html) that has fallen to science.
 * Jun-2020: Haneen participated in, and won, **first place** at the [2020 SIGMOD student research competition](https://sigmod2020.org/sigmod_student_research_competition.shtml) for her work on [Khameleon](http://eugenewu.net/files/sigmodsrc20/Haneen%20Mohammed%20-%20Haneen_Mohammed.pdf)!!